Rohinth-Thinker/snap-nostr-copy/README.md

 - [ ] Add lightning wallet for donations
 - [ ] Write a better parser
 - [ ] Add measuring scale for horizontal and vertical resizing like poet.so
+- [ ] Add content to the help button
+- [ ] Light - Dark modes
+- [ ] More gradients and styles for the card
+- [ ] Feature to add custom set of relays